Frequently Asked Questions

 Where can I take the Observer Training Course?

 We conduct OTCs in various locations both in the U.S. and abroad.
 We post the schedule and location for OTCs on our website (igfto.org).
-Visit our training schedule calendar here
+Visit our training schedule calendar here: If you have a group of 10, or more, qualified applicants - we can discuss coming to you

 What are the requirements to become an Observer?